 Why is the Harry Potter franchise so universally loved?
 It goes beyond the glitz and glam of magic and flying cars.
-For all its mythological creatures and unicorn carriages, there's something deeply real about J. K. Rowling's universe.
+For all its magic and mythology, there's something deeply real about J. K. Rowling's universe.

 Here are the best magical realism movies ever made that are worth checking out if this sounds like your type of thing!